Paper Chromatography: Is Black Ink Really Black?

 - Science Buddies Kit: The kit comes with 20 long strips of chromatography paper; two 6.5 cm strips can be cut from each long strip.

 - Take one of the chromatography strips and use a ruler and pencil to draw a line across it horizontally 1 cm from the bottom.
-This is the origin line, see Figure 3 below for details.
+This is the origin line or baseline, see Figure 3 below for details.
 Repeat this step for all 15 of the chromatography strips.

 Figure 3.
-Each chromatography strip will have an origin line.
+Each chromatography strip will have an origin line (baseline).
 The pen/marker ink to be tested will be spotted in the middle of the origin line.

 - Using one of the pens/markers, place a small dot of ink at the center of the origin line of a chromatography strip.
 This is your spotted sample as shown in Figure 4 below.